emanthedataman/nicar2016_sqliteII/README.md

 * Groups things together, essentially creating piles or groups of things that are **EXACTLY** the same
 * Needs one or more columns.
 If grouping by multiple columns separate with a comma
 * Used in conjunction with aggregate functions:
- * Rows need to be sorted/grouped into piles before an aggregation function can be performed
+ * Rows need to be sorted/grouped into piles before an aggregate function can be performed
  * Aggregate functions are like verbs, they do something
  * And like verbs, they also need a subject, i.e. a column
 * Before you can count, add things, average things, you must group things first.
-Unfortunately computers are not that smart and you must tell it to group things first
+Unfortunately computers are not that smart and you must tell it to group things
  * Coins: quarters, dimes, etc
  * Colors: black, blue, red, etc
 * GROUP BY identifies uniques values within a column.
 Shows spelling errors, spelling inconsistencies, etc.